microsoft/azuredevopslabs/labs/vstsextend/eclipse/readme.md

     ![DNS of the VM](images/eclipse-vmname.png)

-1. Choose **Xvnc** from the *Module* list drop down, log in with the user name and password provided.
+1. Choose **Xorg** from the *Module* list drop down, log in with the user name and password provided.

     ![Log into the VM](images/loginvm.png)